Many patients wonder, Can dentists prescribe antibiotics, and the answer depends on the situation.

 They also educate patients about the importance of completing their prescribed course to prevent resistance.

-In some cases, dentists may opt for local treatments, like draining an abscess, to avoid the need for antibiotics altogether.
+In some instances, dentists may opt for local treatments, like draining an abscess, to avoid the need for antibiotics altogether.

 By taking these precautions, dentists help reduce the public health issue of antibiotic overuse.